Urobotos/Arduino-USB-RGB-LED-Controller/README.md

 <br>

 4️⃣ **After that, You can manually install this APK on your Android phone:** <br>
-Move the app to your phone (Google Drive etc.) and open it via File Manager, you will be asked to allow the installation of 3rd party apps, confirm that<br>
+Move the `app-debug.apk` to your phone (via Google Drive etc.) and open it via `File Manager`, you will be asked to allow the installation of 3rd party apps, confirm that. <br>

 *(permission may vary depending on phone and Android version)*